Freedom of Information

 Making an Application under the Freedom of Information Act, 2014

-Your request for access to records under the Act shall be in writing, addressed to the Freedom of Information Officer on the attached FOI Request Form
+Your request for access to records under the Act shall be in writing, addressed to the Freedom of Information Officer, on the FOI Request Form.

 - Give sufficient particulars to enable the record to be identified.